 Tips for internationals

-Buying real estate in Porto to relocate
+Porto real estate: Buying Porto real estate to relocate

 Portugal is a small country, which means that traveling around is quick.
-From Gaia to Espinho or in cities like Braga, Guimarães, or Póvoa do Varzim, there are plenty of real estate options to pick and, above all, at better prices since they’re in non-coastal areas.
+From Gaia to Espinho or in cities like Braga, Guimarães, or Póvoa do Varzim, there are plenty of real estate options to pick from and, above all, at better prices since they’re in non-coastal areas.
 And if the proximity of large cities is not a very important factor, then there is still much more to explore, whether in the north, center, or south of the country, whether by the coast or inland.